 - Sleep-overs and lock-ins are prohibited.

-- All new member education events must occur on campus unless approved by the Director of Fraternity and Sorority Life.
+- All new member education events must occur on campus unless approved by the Associate Director of Residential Education for Greek Leadership.

-- Initiation must be completed by the start of week eight (8).
+- Initiation must be completed by the start of week 8.

 Safety and Security Walk-Throughs